radbrt/NoCy/README.md

 A simple transformer language model based on bert and tuned with the norwegian (bokmål) NorNE dataset.

-Due to its size, the not included but you can easily recreate it:
+Due to its size the model is not included but you can easily recreate it:
-- Create the folders `assets` and `packages`
+- Create the folders `packages` and `training`
 - Run `python -m spacy project run nocy_nb`